FIP2 will be available to the users from March 2021. Apply now for beamtime through the Soleil synchrotron interface!

-The beamline FIP-BM30A ended operation on 20 November 2018.
-It will be replaced by FIP2-BM07 upon ESRF-EBS upgrade.
+The beamline FIP-BM30A ended operation on 20 November 2018 and has now been replaced by FIP2-BM07 upon ESRF-EBS upgrade.

-FIP2 (French beamline for Investigation of Proteins) will be located on a Bending Magnet section (BM07) of ESRF.
-It will bes specially dedicated to crystallography of biological macromolecules.
-This beamline will be used either for standard diffraction or for multiwavelength diffraction, using anomalous dispersion.
+FIP2 (French beamline for Investigation of Proteins) is located on a Bending Magnet section 07 (BM07) of ESRF.
+It is especially dedicated to crystallography of biological macromolecules.
+This beamline can be used either for standard diffraction or for multiwavelength diffraction, using anomalous dispersion.

-Its optics will deliver a focused beam on a fixed sample position, with an energy resolution of about 2.e-4 in a large accessible energy range (~5-25 keV).
+Its optics can deliver a focused beam on a fixed sample position, with an energy resolution of about 2.e-4 in a large accessible energy range (~5-25 keV).
 The expected beam size will be around ~60×230 µm VxH at 12.6 keV (to be confirmed in autumn 2020 with the first beams).

 FIP2-BM07 offers the following capabilities (see here for more details):

 - High throughput screening of frozen crystal (G-Rob sample changer).

 - In situ (in plate) crystal screening and data collection.

 - On-line UV-Vis absorption spectroscopy, with a microspectrophotometer.

 - Humidity controlled experiments.